aappddeevv/scalajs-reaction/README.md

 * react-dom
 * create-react-class

-You can quickly create a component and export it for use in javascript:
+You can quickly create a component and render it:
 ```scala
 object HelloWorldC {
   val HelloWorld = statelessComponent("HelloWorld")